Can data privacy laws keep up with technology?

 It’s crucial that plaintiffs’ attorneys continue fighting for their clients' privacy while the government must focus on updating laws to meet modern realities.

-At Darrow, we’re committed to advancing these efforts by identifying hidden VPPA violations and supporting our partners through every stage of litigation.
+At Darrow, we’re committed to advancing privacy protection by uncovering VPPA violations and supporting our partners through every stage of litigation.
+Using advanced anomaly detection algorithms, we analyze vast publicly available datasets to identify hidden violations with precision.

-From initial case assessment to final resolution, we ensure our partners have the resources they need to win their cases.
+From case assessment to resolution, we provide our partners with the evidence and litigation support needed to achieve justice for their clients.

 Interested in working with us on your next privacy case?
 Contact us.